 When you first open Observatory, you’ll see its welcome window pop open.
 It lets you quickly access this documentation, open an existing Observatory library, or create a new library.
 Creating a new library is what you want to do if this is the first time you use Observatory.
 Just click the New button.

 A new window will pop open with your new untitled Observatory library document.
 This window is where you’ll do all of your work.
 You can create as many library documents as you wish.
 Observatory is not limited to a single library, and you can have multiple libraries open at the same time.
-For example:

 Before diving in, let’s take some time for a quick overview of Observatory’s user interface: